SarugamiNL/sarugami-swift-image-cropper/README.md

 # sarugami swift image cropper
 Here an example of doing some easy image cropping using a scrollview, allowing to position and zoom the image.

 All functionality is found in the CropView.swift file.
-Just copy the file and create a CropView like this :
+Just copy the file paste it into your project and create a CropView like this :

 ```swift
 if let image = UIImage(named: "myImage.jpg"){